The Top 10 Frequently Asked Questions

 (A mid tongue tie is also known as a “posterior tongue tie”)

-7. Won’t tongue movements and integration happen automatically after a tongue tie release?
+7. Are tongue movements integrated automatically after a tongue tie release?

 No. As the saying goes, “Neurons that fire together, wire together”, thus, simply snipping tissues does not provide any neuromuscular education to the brain, and so, risk for tongue-tie wounds healing very tightly after release (more restriction) increases significantly.
 Ergo, changes in release of tethered oral tissue(s) do not equate to changes in the brain.
 The orofacial myofunctional movements and integration must be taught and frequently practiced, at least over a 60-70 day period (my phase1), to establish a new learned motor pattern.
 This is how we facilitate neuroplasticity, the creation of new neural pathways.